 My problem, however, was not NCLB, nor the curriculum I was required to teach.
 Rather it was my self-limitation.
 I had worked for many years at a variety of jobs before entering teaching, in retail, manufacturing, and as a graphics tech.
 In all of those roles I had felt trapped, saying to myself on a daily basis: This is not my true profession.
 How long will I have to endure this?
 I saw the attainment of a teaching license as the doorway to the real life for which I was preparing.
 Once I got into teaching, I imagined that I would be happy and would perform my work with a confidence and drive lacking in previous jobs.

-To a degree, this turned out to be true.
+This preconception turned out to be largely true.
 I was fulfilling my calling.
 Still, on some deep level I was holding back and it showed in the restrictions I placed on myself in the face of the obstacles thrown at me by NCLB and my district.
 As much as I had a passion for teaching, I found it difficult to fully commit myself to the lives of my students.
 I could be warmly encouraging to a child, foster his or her growth all year, and yet fail to make a call to parents at a critical moment when doing so might have changed that student’s trajectory in my classroom.
 There have also been students with whom I took the extra step of setting up independent learning projects, but then failed to fully develop the project so that they had the maximum opportunity for success.
-And then there were students to whom I simply could not bring myself to reach out fully.
-As an engaged, caring teacher, I was only willing to go 85% of the distance for my students, in good years perhaps 90%.
+And then there were students to whom I simply could not bring myself to reach out to fully.
+As an engaged, caring teacher, I was only willing to go 90% of the distance for my students, in good years perhaps 95%.

 The roots are especially important.
 One expert on trees says that the spread of the crown of a cherry tree is mirrored almost exactly by the spread of its roots below ground.
 If we water the tree only around the base of the trunk, the tree will become “lazy” and not bother to spread its roots far in search of water (“Teachers of My Childhood”, Soka Education, p.
 139).